Swiss-Polar-Institute/data-management-guidance/content/planning_before_go.md

 #### Key points: "when"

-* It is good practice to record all science work in UTC to avoid confusion with time zones.
+* It is good practice to record all scientific work in UTC to avoid confusion with time zones.
 * Ensure the timing device is set accurately.
 Record if the time is recorded to the nearest day, hour, minute or second.
 * Note the source of time (device name, type, manufacturer, version and serial number).
-* If using networked computers or instruments, ensure that they are all synced or any offset is recorded.
+* If using networked computers or instruments, ensure that they are all synced.
 * If working as part of a larger project, particularly where data and sample collection is simultaneous among teams, ensure everyone is working from the same time source.
 * Find out if there is any offset between the instruments / devices recording location, time and the data itself because if working on a moving platform, it is likely that data points will need to be "matched" to the location using time.